UPPMAX/HPC-python/docs/day1/install_packages.md

 ....

 - Create an environment based on dependencies given in an environment file
-- This can be done in new virtual environment or as a genera installtion locally (not activating any environment
+- This can be done in new virtual environment or as a genera installation locally (not activating any environment

 .. code-block:: console